nauvalazhar/ai/README.md

 # ai-kit

-React components for building AI chat surfaces.
+React components for building AI chat interfaces.
 Messages, streaming, prompt, reasoning blocks, tool calls, citations, and the rest of the pieces a modern AI app needs.

 Each component is a thin, themeable wrapper you own.
 Drop the source into your project, restyle with tokens or Tailwind, and compose freely.